 DOUBLETREE EXPERIENCE: Just a short walk from the pier you will find the DoubleTree Suites by Hilton Hotel Santa Monica (www.SantaMonicaSuites.DoubleTree.com).
 When you check into this all-suite hotel, a warm DoubleTree chocolate chip cookie awaits you.
 You are only three blocks away from the beach.

 The two-room suites provide room for work or for the whole family.
-A private bedroom and separate seating area with a sofa bed means that everyone can have their own space.
+A private bedroom and separate seating area with a sofa bed mean that everyone can have their own space.
 You can watch a movie on one of the two 55 inch flat-screen TVs, or surf the web while you make a snack.
-A wet bar with microwave, refrigerator and coffeemaker gives you some of the freedom of being at home.
+A wet bar with a microwave, refrigerator, and coffeemaker gives you some of the freedom of being at home.

 General Manager Brian Murphy told me that the hotel is about to undergo a significant renovation job and by next year they will become a full Hilton property.

 The hotel has elevators leading to every floor, easy wheelchair access to the pool and health clubs and handicapped lifts for the pool and whirlpool.

 THE LOEWS: Meanwhile, after experiencing a Loews resort in St. Petersburg, Florida last winter, we were excited to check out the Loews Santa Monica (https://www.loewshotels.com/santa-monica).